 Upon completion of the Master of Engineering degree, students are eligible to apply to the PhD program.
-Please keep in mind that admission is extremely selective and it is extremely rare for MEngME graduates to be admitted to the PhD program given the research requirements of the PhD.
+Please keep in mind that admission is extremely selective and it is rare for MEngME graduates to be admitted to the PhD program given the research requirements of the PhD.

 After enrollment in the program, is there a minimum GPA I must maintain?